 Cinematic Arts classes focus on the art of storytelling through the medium of film.
-Under the guidance of Cinematic Arts Director Peter Ornstein, each course year utilizes project based learning in all aspects of the curriculum.
+Under the guidance of Cinematic Arts Director Philip Chidel, each course year utilizes project based learning in all aspects of the curriculum.

 Students develop story ideas and learn the craft of building stories with interesting characters and compelling plots.
 In parallel with this, students are taught the technical elements of filmmaking necessary to tell their stories visually — shooting, lighting, directing, editing, sound and color correction.